Lord of the Flies (1990 film): Critical reception

 Lord of the Flies received mixed reviews from critics, providing mixed assessments of the performances of the various actors while praising its scenery.
 The review aggregator Rotten Tomatoes reported that 55% of critics have given the film a positive review based on 22 reviews, with an average rating of 6.40/10.
 On Metacritic, the film has a weighted average score of 49 out of 100 based on 20 critic reviews, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Most heavily criticized was the way in which the filmmakers departed from the novel.
-Richard Alleva of Crisis Magazine criticized the portrayal of the first assembly on the island, a crucial moment in the book, as "anticlimactic" in the film.
+Richard Alleva of Crisis magazine criticized the portrayal of the first assembly on the island, a crucial moment in the book, as "anticlimactic" in the film.
 He lamented the fact that the conversation that Simon imagines taking place between himself and the pig, or the "Lord of the Flies", yet another of the book's most pivotal moments, was in the movie reduced to only a few moments of Simon staring at the pig.
 Alleva also criticized what he saw as misrepresentations of Ralph and Jack, believing that the movie downplayed Ralph's imperfections as presented in the book and amplified those of Jack.
 He said that "In this film, the good boys are too good; the bad boys too quickly bad, and bad in the wrong way."

 Roger Ebert remarked in his review that "the story is less poignant nowadays than it once was, if only because events take place every day on our mean streets that are more horrifying than anything the little monsters do to one another on Golding's island."

 PopMatters journalist J.C.
 Maçek III wrote favorably about the performances of the movie's central actors but commented that "[t]he lessons and allusions of the novel and first adaptation feel heavy-handed and far too obvious in this remake.
 In short, while the 1963 film, in its black and white darkness, brings the viewer into the film with depth and shock, the 1990 movie is the experience of watching actors reciting lines and making a movie."

 Barrie Maxwell of DVD Verdict commented that the color of the island creates a more superficial atmosphere than the stark black and white of the previous version.

 Janet Maslin of the New York Times wrote the following in a 1990 review:

 As directed by Harry Hook, the new Lord of the Flies offers much spectacle for the eye and almost nothing to keep the mind from wandering.
 Mr. Hook and the cinematographer Martin Fuhrer may be able to work orange flames, turquoise ocean and lush tropical foliage into a single pretty (if nonsensical) frame.
 But they can't get a toehold onto what Mr. Golding called his "attempt to trace the defects of society back to the defects of human nature."

 Lord of the Flies contrasts with the real case of Tongan castaways who cooperated for 15 months.